Claranet operate in seven seperate countries/regions:

 -

-At present Claranet do not require peers to match its geographic footprint in order to receive AS-CLARANET.
+At present Claranet require peers to match its geographic footprint where possible.

 -